ftjuh/I2Cwrapper/README.md

 Due to these timing restrictions, it is advisable to select a fast device as your target platform.
 In other words, don't try this on an Attiny85.

+## RotaryEncoderI2C

+Allows you to read up to eight (ATtiny85: two) quadrature encoders attached to your I2C target, to be used for speed and distance measurement.
+One encoder equals two light barriers, Hall sensor, or other kinds of switches which are triggered by a segmented disc, magnets, or other mechanisms in a way that generate a [quadrature signal pattern](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs).

+Uses the [RotaryEncoder library](https://github.com/mathertel/RotaryEncoder) by [Matthias Hertel](http://www.mathertel.de) and offers nearly the identical interface.
+In addition the the RotaryEncoder library functions, two functions have been added for diagnosing the quadrature signal over I2C,  `startDiagnosticsMode()` and `getDiagnostics()`.
+See the [module's controller library documentation here](https://ftjuh.github.io/I2Cwrapper/class_rotary_encoder_i2_c.html).

+See `RotaryEncoder.ino` example in the example folder for further illustration.

 <a id="feature-modules"></a>

 ## Feature modules